Artumax9/test_App_7/README.md

 # README

-Initial commit and a route route
+Initial commit and a root route
+And setup first test repo on github